molecules/sarray_script/README.md

 # LICENSE

-`sbatch_script` by the author is licensed under the Artistic License 2.0.
+`sarray_script` by the author is licensed under the Artistic License 2.0.
 See a copy of this license at http://www.perlfoundation.org/artistic_license_2_0.

 # CHANGES

+0.0.28: Renamed sbatch_script to sarray_script.
+Split off timeout test.
+Other minor tweaks.
 0.0.27: Added real adapters instead of "AGAT", because you know people really will copy and paste this code, despite the warning.
 0.0.26: cleaned up README a little
 0.0.25: Added Disclaimer and slight formatting improvements to README